Weinstein accuser's account grilled during cross examination

 “You owe me one more time!” she said he screamed at her.
 She said she begged him not to take off her clothes, but he said, “I don’t have time for games,” and ripped off her pants before pushing her legs apart and raping her.

-The Associated Press has a policy of not publishing the names of alleged sexual assault victims without their consent, unless they go public with the allegations like Haleyi has done.
+The Associated Press has a policy of not publishing the names of alleged sexual assault victims without their consent, unless they go public.
 The AP is withholding the name of the 34-year-old woman because it isn’t clear if she wishes to be identified publicly.

 The testimony comes at a pivotal moment in the trial of Weinstein, whose downfall energized the #MeToo movement.
 He is charged in New York with the 2013 rape and also sexually assaulting Mimi Haleyi, a former “Project Runway” production assistant, in 2006.
 A conviction could put him behind bars for the rest of his life.